 New Member Education Series

-The new member education series occurs in the spring semester in the weeks immediately following formal recruitment.
+The new member education series occurs in the fall semester in the weeks immediately following formal recruitment.
 Attendance is mandatory for all new members.

 Introduction of Greek Life Staff